Zum Hauptinhalt springen

 ---

 This article is for informational and educational purposes only.
 It does not constitute tax advice, investment advice, or financial advice.
 Tax laws change.
-Every investor's situation is different.
+Every reader's situation is different.
 Consult a qualified Steuerberater or tax attorney before making any decisions related to Bitcoin mining and taxation in Germany, Austria, or Switzerland.

 Past performance is not an indicator of future results.